HsinYu-Hsu/Framework_package/README.md

 ## Usage and outputs
 ### Import and execute framework function with python

-  - All example input file can be found in "example_input" folder.
+  - All example input files can be found in "example_input" folder.
-  - All example output file can be found in "example_output" folder.
+  - All example output files can be found in "example_output" folder.

 Every output files from this function will be saved in the folder set by "save_path" variable.
 <pre><code>from framework_package import framework